Anti-AliasLabs/human-harp/README.md

 harpduino is the Arduino sketches for the Human Harp Modules.
 No non-standard libraries are needed.
 See Fritzing document for circuit information.

-TODO: there will be a master module sketch.
+TODO: There will be a master module sketch.

+NOTE: Currently the reset button has a pulldown resistor.
+This should be changed to use the internal pullup instead.

 harpy